Christian/Spiritual Formation >

 "This is a thoughtful, justice-oriented approach to thinking about some of the most difficult topics and challenges on college campuses today, as well as the obligations Christian colleges have to the world, their faculty and staff, and most of all, the students who attend them.
 A thorough and invaluable resource."

-Foreword: The Cultural Value of Christian Higher Education, by David Brooks
+Foreword: The Cultural Value of Christian Higher Education—David Brooks

 A Note to Readers

-Part I—Campus Community: A Recurring Challenge or Opportunity
+Part One: Campus Life—A Recurring Challenge or Opportunity?

-Prologue—In Search of Renewal (Again)—Drew Moser and Todd C. Ream
+Prologue: In Search of Renewal (Again)—Drew Moser and Todd C. Ream, Taylor University

 1 A Purposeful Community—Mark L. Sargent and Edee Schulze, Westmont College